suhanichawla/GitStarted/financial-onboarding-automation.md

 ![issuecreation](https://user-images.githubusercontent.com/44273715/124970834-0cae1580-e046-11eb-8fa9-6e282c09cc37.png)

-The issue creation process involves the following steps 1.1.
+The issue creation process involves the following steps <br>
+  1.1.
 Find `github/marketplace` repository on github \
   1.2.
 Find a template issue on `marketplace` repository.
 Clone the issue and update its contents to add current listing information \
   1.3.
 Add correct label on the issue.
 If the listing is requesting publish from draft state add the `financial-onboarding-draft` label.
 If the listing is initiating financial onboarding from unverified state, add the `financial-onboarding-unverified` label \